|

 010/042 |

-During the past 24 hours, solar activity was low.
-Five sunspot regions were on the visible disk with several C-class flares produced.
-Due to the effect of the recurrent coronal hole high speed stream, the solar wind speed maintained at about 490 km/s.
+During the past 24 hours, solar activity was moderate.
+Ten sunspot regions were on the visible disk with four M-class flares produced.
+The solar wind speed increased to about 400 km/s.
 The geomagnetic field was quiet to unsettled. |

-Within the next three days, solar activity is expected to be mainly low.
-The geomagnetic field is expected to be mainly quiet to unsettled. |
+Within the next three days, solar activity is expected to be moderate with a slight chance for X-class flares.
+The geomagnetic field is expected to be quiet to unsettled on 1 Jun, and to reach isolated active levels on 2-3 Jun due to the recurrent coronal hole high speed stream. |

 |